Warfields/HomePage/acmresearch.rst

 sensor recorder.
 By using our members expertise in electronics and software the project which had been stalled for two weeks was finished within two hours.

-The goal of the ACM research team ist to provide high quality resource to all researchers on campus to speed up research projects.
+The goal of the ACM research team is to provide high quality resource to all researchers on campus to speed up research projects.
 From data scientists to hardware specialists ACM can provide the technical know how for your project.
 ACM also takes out the hassle of finding new talent as we will sort though the